Atomistica/user-gfmd/README.md

 transform was flipped in this release.
 Please make sure all tests pass.
 Tests will catch any problem with the FFT.*

-The files in this directory contain a user-contributed package for LAMMPS.
-See the documentation files of this commands for detailed usage.
-These can be found in the `doc` subdirectory.

 Compiling this package along with LAMMPS requires the FFT3d wrappers from the kspace package of LAMMPS to be included.
 Please configure lammps with the MANYBODY, KSPACE and EXTRA-PAIR packages.